oasisprotocol/old-docs/src/operators/stake-management.md

 The commission schedule rate steps would be defined in `escrow.commission_schedule.rates` and the commission rate bound steps would be defined in `escrow.commission_schedule.bounds`.

+Each escrow account also has a corresponding stake accumulator.
+It stores stake claims for an escrow account and ensures all claims are satisfied at any given point.
+Adding a new claim is only possible if all of the existing claims plus the new claim can be satisfied.

+We can observe that the stake accumulator currently has two claims:

+* The first one is for registering an entity.
+The value it maps to is a list of staking threshold kinds.
+  `0` represents the threshold for registering an entity.
+* The second one is for registering a node with ID `GKdkhntFqH5b0mXtRR6Q8nz1vcsFDnLyWWuCtmVhwJs=`.
+The value it maps to is again a list of staking threshold kinds.
+  `1` represents the threshold for registering a validator node.

 ## Generating and submitting transactions